How to Play EuroMillions

 If you do not wish to purchase entries for multiple draws in advance, you should leave these boxes blank.

 Pay For Your Entries

 It costs £2.50 for each line of numbers you enter into a single EuroMillions draw, so the price increases proportionally if you play multiple boards or select more than one draw.

 After payment, you will receive your entries, including one UK Millionaire Maker raffle code for each line of numbers you have submitted.
 The cost of playing the UK Millionaire Maker is included in the price of a ticket.

 If you have played EuroMillions at a National Lottery retailer, you will need your ticket to be able to claim any prizes it might win, so keep it in a safe place.
 There is also space on the back of your entry to put your name, address and signature, which would prevent someone else from claiming a large prize if the ticket is lost or stolen.

 Playing online means that your tickets are automatically stored in your account and any prizes will be paid to you - there's no risk of losing or damaging your ticket.

 It is up to you to check the results if you buy your EuroMillions tickets in-store, as you will not be notified if you win.

-After a draw has taken place, you will be able to check the results from the main EuroMillions game, along with the winning Millionaire Maker code(s) on the results page.
+After a draw has taken place, you will be able to see what happened in the main EuroMillions game, along with the winning Millionaire Maker code(s), and discover if you are a winner.